-- state the start and end dates of your permission to stay, you will be given temporary leave for 30 days and you will then have to collect your BRP card on arrival in the UK. - To ensure your BRP Card is delivered to Bangor, please ensure you give the university's alternative collection location code: 2HE592 - · give details of whether you need to register with the police. - state if you are allowed to work. - it will also have a specific reference number for Bangor University - GWBETJJ6X - and will detail the type of visa.
-This would normally be a 'Tier 4 (General) Student Visa'.
+- state the start and end dates of your permission to stay, you will be given temporary leave for 90 days and you will then have to collect your BRP card on arrival in the UK. - To ensure your BRP Card is delivered to Bangor, please ensure you give the university's alternative collection location code: 2HE592 - state if you are allowed to work. - it will also have a specific reference number for Bangor University - GWBETJJ6X - and will detail the type of visa.
+This would normally be a 'Student Visa'.